Propagated Error & Combining Measurements

 This is a powerful result: averaging \(n\) measurements reduces the error by a factor of \(\sqrt{n}\).

-The derivation above uses the Pythagorean sum, which only works when the errors are independent of each other.
-This means each measurement must be a fresh, separate attempt — you can’t just read the same ruler position five times and call it five measurements.
-Each time, you must physically re-measure so that the random errors have a chance to cancel out.
+The derivation above uses the Pythagorean sum, which is valid only when the errors are independent of each other.
+This means each measurement must be a separate, independent trial – one cannot read the same ruler position five times and treat these as five independent measurements.
+Each trial must involve a fresh measurement so that random errors have the opportunity to cancel.

 Comparing A and B